Designations Congruent with Things: Chapter 22

 “Yes to iron supplements, yes to a hematology referral, no to strenuous activity.”

-“At which point you then immediately climbed the Wall,” Hermann snaps.
+“At which point you immediately climbed the Wall,” Hermann snaps.

-“Well, earlier in the evening I was concerned that you were dead,” Hermann replies philosophically.
+“Well, earlier in the evening I was concerned you were dead,” Hermann replies philosophically.

 “Mmm,” Newton says.
 “Perspective.
 You have that now.
 We have it.
 Dual.
 Triplicated, arguably.
 Infinite.
 It’s complex.
 Too much perspective.”